shobrook/syntaxis/README.md

 ## API

 To get started, import the `Harvester` object from `saplings` and initialize it with the root AST node for your program.
-The `Harvester` object holds your program's AST and "saplings" (instance methods) for traversing and analyzing that tree.
+The `Harvester` object holds your program's AST and instance methods for traversing and analyzing that tree (aka saplings).

 ```python
 import ast